Monash-FIT3170/2025W1-All-In-One/README.md

 ## Local Installation

+### Environment Setup
+Visual Studio Code (recommended IDE) with Meteor and React extensions
+MongoDB Compass (optional, for database inspection)
+Google API key (to display the Map)
+Cloudinary (to upload media)
+Galaxy 2.0 via Meteor (to deploy)

 ### Installing Dependencies
 The application uses the following dependencies, which can be installed by running `npm install` in the command prompt, followed by the name of the dependency: